-Nothing makes me happier than sharing a very cool maker and this week it’s the New Zealander, Colleen of Dear Colleen.
+Nothing makes me happier than sharing a very cool maker and this week it’s the New Zealander, Colleen of Dear Colleen (This site/resource is no longer available).
 Her graphic design work is sweet and a little cheeky.
 She answered our interview questions so honestly, I know you’re going to fall head over heels for her and her Ryan Gosling tea towels.

 Can you take us on the journey of your creative career path so far?

 I’ve always been a ‘creative’ so it started a long time ago when I was a kid.
 I used to sit in the back of my classes in school and doodle, instead of focusing on anything and everything else.
 I chose to study graphic design at college and then I worked in the design industry for a number of years before taking some time out and going travelling.
 When I was travelling in 2009 is really when I started putting a lot of the ideas together for what became ‘Dear Colleen’ (This site/resource is no longer available)

 What has been the biggest challenge you’ve overcome so far in your business?